harshdevcode/Blogs-Project/posts/different-types-of-authentication-methods-for-security.md

 Token-Based Authentication allows users to enter their credentials only once and obtain a one-of-a-kind encrypted string exchange in return.
 After that, you won’t have to input your credentials every time you want to log in or acquire access.
 The digital token ensures that you have already been granted access.
 Most use cases, such as Restful APIs that are accessed by many frameworks and clients, require token-based authentication.

-### How will miniOrange advance Authentication technologies will help you out? {# How will miniOrange advance Authentication technologies will help you out?}
+### How will miniOrange advance Authentication technologies will help you out? {#how-will-miniorange-advance-authentication-technologies-will-help-you-out}
 As we get to know more about different types of Authentication, we will move forward with some advanced Authentication Solutions that miniOrange provides with “All in one Approach”.
 It will help you to Manage Identities and access both with advanced security features.